 “Nothing oily, so the stomach won’t feel the surprise of the sudden intake of food” advises Siti.

 Mums, you know your kids best.
-When getting your children to fast, plan their meals ahead and ensure that you strike a balance between wise food choices and food that they enjoy.
+When getting your children to fast, plan their meals ahead.
+Ensure that you strike a balance between wise food choices and food that they enjoy.

 5. Expose to different aspects